usnistgov/OSCAL/docs/content/reference/latest/assessment-results/xml-outline.md

                         <details class="OM-entry">
                            <summary><span class="sq"><span class="nobr">&lt;<a class="OM-name" href="../xml-reference/#/assessment-results/result/risk/status">status</a></span>&gt;<span class="show-closed"><span class="OM-datatype"><a href="/reference/datatypes/#token">token</a></span><span class="nobr">&lt;/status&gt;</span></span></span><span class="sq cardinality"> <span class="OM-cardinality">[1]</span></span></summary>
                            <p class="OM-map-name">a <span class="OM-datatype"><a href="/reference/datatypes/#token">token</a></span> value</p>

-                           The risk has been identified.
-                           The identified risk is being investigated.
-(Open risk) Remediation activities are underway, but are not yet complete.
-(Open risk) A risk deviation, such as false positive, risk reduction, or operational requirement has been submitted for approval.
-(Open risk) A risk deviation, such as false positive, risk reduction, or operational requirement has been approved.
-(Open risk)
-                           The risk has been resolved.

                            <p class="close-tag nobr">&lt;/status&gt;</p>
                         </details>
                         <details class="OM-entry">